 If you’re looking for instant results, consider walking.
 Even a single bout of moderate exercise, like walking, helps adults with chronic insomnia fall asleep faster and sleep longer.
 Not only is it good for your zzz’s, but a post-meal stroll can also improve blood sugar control and help ward off type 2 diabetes.
 Best of all, the only gear you need is a comfortable, supportive pair of shoes.

 When it comes to better sleep, it’s hard to beat yoga: a good yoga sequence warms up your body, enhances your flexibility, builds strength, clears your mind through meditation, and wraps up with some relaxation.
 In fact, a few yoga stretches make a great addition to soothing bedtime routine.

 Yoga’s relaxing poses and stretches, as well as the calming breathing exercises that accompany them, may be especially helpful if stress is what’s keeping you from falling asleep.
 Those with insomnia who do yoga daily for eight weeks are likely to fall asleep faster and increase the amount of time that they spend sleeping.

 Get your heart moving

 Activities that get your heart rate up, such as skipping, running, brisk walking, cycling, and swimming, have been shown to improve sleep and combat insomnia.
-Even small bursts, such as 10 minutes, may help, though the goal is to get at least 150 minutes of moderate-intensity (or 75 minutes of vigorous-intensity) aerobic exercise each week.
+The goal is at least 30 minutes a day but even small bursts of 10 minute intervals, will help.

 Pump some iron